test-prof/test-prof/docs/ruby_prof.md

 end
 ```

+**NOTE:** per-example profiling doesn't work when the global profiling is activated.

 ## Configuration

 The most useful configuration option is `printer` – it allows you to specify a RubyProf [printer](https://github.com/ruby-prof/ruby-prof#printers).